Spectral Filtering Induced by Non-Hermitian Evolution with Balanced Gain and Loss: Enhancing Quantum Chaos

 {\it BGL dynamics of the Sachdev-Ye-Kitaev model.---} For the sake of illustration, we consider the Sachdev-Ye-Kitaev (SYK) model which is known to be maximally chaotic.
-The Hamiltonian of the SYK model is defined as \cite{Sachdev93,AK15}
+The Hamiltonian of the SYK model \cite{Sachdev93,AK15}

-which is composed of $2N$ Majorana fermions satisfying $\{\chi _{k},\chi _{l}\}=\delta _{kl}$ subject to all-to-all random quartic interactions.
-The coupling tensor $J_{klmn}$ is completely anti-symmetric, and independently sampled from a Gaussian distribution $J_{klmn}\in \mathcal{N}\left( 0,\frac{3!}{(2N)^{3}}J^{2}\right)$, where $J^{2}=\frac{1}{3!}\sum_{lmn}\left\langle J_{klmn}^{2}\right\rangle$ and we set $J=1$ for convenience.
+involves $N$ Majorana fermions satisfying $\{\chi _{k},\chi _{l}\}=\delta _{kl}$ subject to all-to-all random quartic interactions.
+The coupling tensor $J_{klmn}$ is completely anti-symmetric, and independently sampled from a Gaussian distribution $J_{klmn}\in \mathcal{N}\left( 0,\frac{3!}{(N)^{3}}J^{2}\right)$, where $J^{2}=\frac{1}{3!}\sum_{lmn}\left\langle J_{klmn}^{2}\right\rangle$ and we set $J=1$ for convenience.
 Its experimental simulation is the subject of ongoing studies \cite{Danshita17,Laura17,Pikulin17,Babbush19,Luo19} and the features of the SFF in isolation have been characterized in depth \cite{Cotler2017}.
 It exhibits a decay from unit value towards a correlation hole or dip.
 This decay is governed by the density of states and as such, it is not universal.
 It stops at a characteristic dip time $t_d$.
 After the correlation hole, quantum chaos governs the evolution giving rise to a ramp as a result of the correlations between different energy levels.
 Such ramp saturates to a plateau at a second characteristic time $t_p$, as shown in Fig. \ref{Fig1BGL} for $\gamma=0$.
 The occurrence of the ramp during the interval $(t_d,t_p)$ is a clear manifestation of quantum chaos in the dynamics.
 Such dynamical signatures of quantum chaos are however suppressed by decoherence.
-Energy dephasing reduces the depth of the correlation hole and delays the beginning of the ramp, while barely affecting the onset of the plateau \cite{Xu21SFF}.
+Indeed, energy dephasing, that includes quantum jumps, reduces the depth of the correlation hole and delays the beginning of the ramp, while barely affecting the onset of the plateau \cite{Xu21SFF}.